 Sounds so fancy, doesn’t it?
 Mindfulness has a way of sounding complicated but is an extremely simple ideology.
 It is nothing but our ability as individuals to be fully present, aware of where we are and what we are doing, and not be overwhelmed by what’s happening around.

-Things that you can do in times like these are limited, and those limits are narrowed down further if you are restrained.
+Things that you can do in times like these are limited, and especially due to the strict precautions after coronavirus.
 Fortunately, being mindful is still an option available.
 Here are a few deeds you can do.

-You have to hand it to this pandemic, because of this we have become human again.
+Because of the safety measures after covid 19 pandemic, we have become human again.
 Racial, religious, economic – none of these backgrounds matter anymore.
 Everybody’s reaching out to help those in need.
 You don’t hear ‘I, me, mine’ anymore.
 There’s only one sound echoing and it’s ‘us’ and this is being reflected in the number of acts of generosity by various corporates, organizations, celebrities, and normal individuals.
-Everybody is spreading their hands wide open to help.
+Everybody is spreading their hands wide open to help during and post lockdown.

 Uday Foundation, an NGO that is raising funds so that it can reach its goal of providing food supplies to 50,000 underprivileged people for a month.
 It also wishes to provide 1,00,000 soaps and sanitizers to the homeless.

 Senior citizens in Pune are being helped by volunteers of Action For Pune Development.
-They help them in getting groceries, medicines and other essential commodities.
+They help them in getting groceries, medicines for fever cough and other essential commodities.